Skip to article frontmatterSkip to article content

 return has_doubled

-Line Scan.
 Our first search algorithm will be a simple “line scan” through the parameter space.
 We will take a range of evenly-spaced rr values between rminr_{\text{min}} and rmaxr_{\text{max}}, and for each value of rr, we will simulate the map for a fixed number of iterations.
 We will then check whether the period has doubled from the previous value of rr to the current value of rr.
 The cost of this search algorithm is O(N)\mathcal{O}(N) where NN is the number of rr values we scan over.
-This algorithm thus has a complexity that grows linearly with the number of decimal places we need to represent the rr values.
+As its name implies, this algorithm thus has O(N)\mathcal{O}(N) complexity, meaning that its runtime grows linearly with the number of decimal places we need to represent the rr values.

 def line_scan(dmap, rmin, rmax, n_rvals=100, transient=50):